MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 Builds the app for OS X, Linux, and Windows, using [electron-packager](https://github.com/maxogden/electron-packager).

 ## TODO
-- When processing an individual image give a status update on where through the process it is instead of just giving a spinner.
+- When images start to process hide the file drop target
 - Add size of original image to each line
-- When images start to process hide the file drop target
 - Add thumbnail images async
 - Add button to start over
 - Animate or highlight "all done" when images are finished processing